Elvis-Ngwesse/argoCD-gitOps-casandra/argo-cd.md

 ---
 ## ✅ Access App via Minikube

-* Use `minikube service argocd-app` to access the deployed app.
+* Use `minikube service customer-app` to access the deployed app.
 * Make a code change and push to GitHub.
 * Argo CD will automatically sync and redeploy.
 ---